 Our purpose is to support and encourage the growth of students and collectively strive to create a positive, welcoming, accepting and equitable experience for all.
 We strive to support and encourage the development of a balanced, supportive community that fosters self-exploration through curricular and co-curricular pursuits.

 YOUR RESIDENCE

 In this section, we introduce the community.

-At the U of S, you are a resident living in one of six residence communities, within a wider residence community, within the broad campus community.
-Below, we have created charts to help you get to know us.
+At USask, you are a resident living in one of six residence communities, within a wider residence community, within the broad campus community.